 But steadiness isn’t a word we use to describe contemporary American life.
 And depending on your religion, immigration status, ethnicity, and sexual identity, chances are that the election of Donald Trump has only made one’s future, and safety, and employability, less stable.
 Health care and coverage of preexisting conditions is seemingly always in question and/or in peril, as are women’s reproductive rights.
 War with North Korea looms.
 We’ve never recognized social media and smartphones as more toxic and more necessary.
 Our primary concern with the incredibly volatile stock market is how its temperament affects our day-to-day employment.
 The planet is dying.
 Democracy is under serious threat.
-American adults report being 39% more anxious than a year ago, and what is anxiety if not the condition of trying to live under these conditions?
+Thirty-nine percent of American adults responded “yes” to the survey question “Are you more anxious this year than last year?”
+And what is anxiety if not the condition of trying to live under these conditions?

 Pundits spend a lot of time saying “This is not normal,” but the only way for us to survive, day to day, is to normalize the events, the threats, the barrage of information, the costs, the expectations of us.
 Burnout isn’t a place to visit and come back from; it’s our permanent residence.